 Things to do at the Pyramids of Giza

 We recommend spending a minimum of three hours on the Giza Plateau.
-While you are here, walk around the base of the Great Pyramid, take a selfie with the Sphinx, go inside one of the pyramids, take in the view from Panoramic Point, visit the Solar Boat, and go on a camel ride.
+While you are here, walk around the base of the Great Pyramid, take a selfie with the Sphinx, go inside one of the pyramids, and take in the view from Panoramic Point.

 Start your day by 8 am to avoid the crowds and the midday heat.
 Most people arrive at 10 am and it stays busy until closing time at 5 pm.
 There is a chance that it could be hazy in the morning, especially during the winter months, but I think that it is worth a visit at this time, to avoid the big crowds.